stehrn/tradebook/SQL.md

 USD             GBP             0.802000
 ...
 ```
 The rate EUR/USD 1.09 (first row) means that one euro is exchanged for 1.09 US dollars - here, EUR is the base currency and USD is the counter currency (reporting currency).
 Where do the rates come from?
-Either sourced from an external market data provider or contributed internally e.g. by the fx desk.
+Either sourced from an external market data provider like Reuters (e.g. EURUSD rate) or contributed internally e.g. by the fx desk.

 The query to convert `trade.unit_price` from the base currency (`trade.unit_ccy`) to a target reporting currency (we've chosen EUR) would look something like this:
 ```